Nottingham: History

+The city was enlarged in 1933 by the addition of Bilborough and Wollaton, parts of the parishes of Bestwood Park and Colwick and a recently developed part of the Beeston Urban District.
+A further boundary extension occurred in 1951 when Clifton and Wilford (south of the River Trent) were incorporated into the city.

 Electric trams were introduced to the city in 1901; they served the city for 35 years until 1936.
 Trams were reintroduced after 68 years when a new network opened in 2004.

 In the sporting world, Nottingham is home to the world's oldest professional football club, Notts County, which was formed in 1862.
 The town's other football club, Nottingham Forest, had a period of success between 1977 and 1993 under manager Brian Clough, winning the First Division, four League Cups, a UEFA Super Cup and two European Cups.
 During this time Forest signed Trevor Francis, Britain's first £1 million footballer, who joined the club in February 1979 from Birmingham City.

 The city was the site of race riots in 1958, centred on the St Ann's neighbourhood.

 During the second half of the 20th century Nottingham saw urban growth with the development of new public and private housing estates and new urban centres, which have engulfed former rural villages such as Bilborough, Wollaton, Gedling and Bramcote.
 South of the river there has also been expansion with new areas such as Edwalton and West Bridgford, adding to Nottingham's urban sprawl.
-Although this growth slowed towards the end of the century, the modern pressures for more affordable and council housing is back on the political agenda and there is now pressure on the green belt which surrounds the city.
+Although this growth slowed towards the end of the century the modern pressures for more affordable and council housing are back on the political agenda and there is now pressure on the green belt that surrounds the city.